 Math can dog a kid all of their life.
-And for a math hesitant parent with a new kindergartner, the idea of helping even with kindergarten math skills can be daunting.
-It’s almost as if kindergarten math activities can trigger thoughts of failure and send parents into an existential tailspin.
+And for a math-hesitant parent with a new kindergartner, the idea of helping even with kindergarten math skills can be daunting.
+For some, kindergarten math activities can trigger thoughts of failure and send parents into an existential tailspin.

 However, those math woes are completely unfounded: There are still a few years before the dreaded common core and calculus come into play, giving parents more than enough time to prepare to help their kids succeed.
 At the kindergarten level, though, parents can begin helping their kids with math games and activities by preventing the very thing that might have instilled fear of math in the first place: stress.